March 28-30, 2025

 2025 Living Treasures

-We honor our living treasures: Isadore & Angela Hunt of Kotlik
+We honor our living treasures: Isidore & Angela Hunt of Kotlik

 Isidore Caara and Angela Yaayuk Hunt were born in Caniliak, Alaska.
 Isidore is 86 years old and Angela is 84 years old.
 They got married 66 years ago and have 6 children, 21 grandchildren and 34 great grandchildren.